hugessen/Lazsoc-2.0/README.md

 - [x] Calendar integration
 - [ ] Event Pages need to look nicer
 - [ ] Club Pages need to look nicer
-- [ ] "Loading" overlay for when we're fetching data from the API
 - [ ] Implement Interests for getCustomFeed()
 - [ ] Facebook pages
 - [ ] ConnectivityMonitor to see if user is online